 No. 60117 Bois Roussel with No. 60033 Seagull and No. 60108 Gay Crusader in 1959 – Peter Townend

 Transfer to Copley Hill shed at Leeds took place on 4th June 1950 though it had entered Doncaster Works for general repairs on 16th May which were completed on 6th July.
 There No. 60117 was named Bois Roussel after the 1938 Derby winner (in the fine tradition of the LNER naming its express locomotives after racehorses) one of 13 A1s to be so named.
 Bois Roussel was a champion racehorse named after its breeding farm Hares du Bois-Roussel in Normandy, France.
 The Derby was only its second race; the jockey then was Charlie Elliott.
 With nine class members already named, No. 60117 was one of seven more to be named that July.
 In the same month its express status was demonstrated by repainting in BR blue and enhancing Bois Roussel’s appearance was a change to a lipped chimney.
 In common with other A1s, the Flaman speed recorder was removed.
-Naturally, most workings were between west Yorkshire and the capital as on 5th August when it hauled a train between Retford and Leeds Central or 27th June 1951 when it worked a Bradford to King’s Cross train.
+Naturally, most workings were between West Yorkshire and the capital as on 5th August when it hauled a train between Retford and Leeds Central or 27th June 1951 when it worked a Bradford to King’s Cross train.
 Pullmans featured too with five sightings of Bois Roussel on the up ‘Yorkshire Pullman’ between August 1950 and October 1951, ‘The Harrogate Sunday Pullman’ on 9th September 1951 and the 12:00hrs down ‘Queen of Scots’ from King’s Cross 20 days later.
 However, it could still work to the North East, being seen in Newcastle on 27th March 1951.
-Repainting of A1s into lined BR green was well under way; in November No. 60117 was one of three painted, eight other A1s having been so treated in the previous three months.
+Repainting of A1s into lined BR green was well under way and following a ‘Heavy Intermediate’ at Doncaster at the end of October No. 60117 was one of three painted, eight other A1s having been so treated in the previous three months.

+During an unclassified repair at Doncaster in February 1952 the locomotive had Automatic Train Control (ATC) apparatus fitted.
 Bois Roussel reverted to Grantham’s allocation on 18th May 1952.
 A week later it was seen on the down ‘Flying Scotsman’ past York; after seven months No. 60117 returned to Copley Hill on 15th February 1953.
-The first recorded working after this was an additional King’s Cross to Leeds on 3rd April; its first recorded parcels train was the early morning up parcels into King’s Cross on 23rd May.
-Along with other class members, the Hudd system of Automatic Train control was fitted.
+The first recorded working after this was an additional King’s Cross to Leeds on 3rd April; its first recorded parcels train was the early morning up parcels into King’s Cross on 23rd May following a general overhaul at Doncaster (7th April to 6th May) which saw boiler No. 29839 fitted.
 The mid-fifties brought the transposition of smokebox numberplate and handrail pioneered by No. 60116 to assist in fitting train headboards.
 Indeed Bois Roussel hauled a number of named expresses, the ‘Harrogate Sunday Pullman’ on 31st May 1953 which was diverted via Spalding, the up ‘West Riding’ on 30th July, the ‘Queen of Scots’ recorded many times in 1953/55-57, especially the up train hauled daily from 17th to the 12th February 1955, the down train of that Pullman from Leeds to Newcastle on 28th April 1955 returning with the up ‘North Briton’ and the up ‘Bradford Flyer’ in 1954 and 1956.
+The locomotive spent Christmas 1954 in Doncaster Works having a having a general overhaul which included fitting boiler No. 29847 fitted.
 As well as ordinary trains between King’s Cross such as the 11:43hrs, 13:18hrs, 14:34hrs, 15:40hrs and 18:15hrs down trains between September 1956 and January 1957, No. 60117 powered other trains.
 It helped with trans-Pennine trains like the 09:00hrs ex-Liverpool taken forward from Leeds to Newcastle on 24th April 1955.
 When it took the 09:00hrs ex-Liverpool train forward from Leeds to Newcastle it returned two days later with the 16:15hrs Newcastle to Liverpool train via the Durham coast piloted by ‘Hunt’ Class D49 No. 62752 The Atherstone from Ripon.
 On the 29th it worked the 08:55hrs Newcastle to Liverpool train taking on Class D20 (ex NER Class ‘R’) 4-4-0 No. 62395 as pilot from Ripon.

 Fewer records remain of the latter part of No. 60117’s life.
 There is a mixture of passenger work from Leeds, specials, an up extra seen at Newark on 14th March 1964 and named trains like the ‘Yorkshire Pullman’ from Leeds on 24th April.
 A transfer to Ardesley shed came on 6th September 1964, followed by a move to Gateshead on 6th December with a return to Ardesley on the following 3rd January.
 While at Gateshead it had travelled around to new destinations for the A1s.
 16th December saw it on the 1V45 Newcastle to Bristol as far as Derby and next morning it returned on the 02:40hrs Sheffield to York parcels after which it went on York shed then on the 18th it took the Newcastle to Bristol train from York to Derby.
 On the 21st it took a down parcels at 15:07hrs from Newcastle and on Christmas Eve it was there at 11:31hrs on an up Class 6 (express) goods.
 Bois Roussel’s last recorded working, from Ardesley, was the 18:03hrs Leeds to King’s Cross on 5th January 1965.
 Withdrawal from traffic was on 21st June 1965.
 Six days later it was seen lying at Ardesley shed.
 A final journey to Tyneside was necessary as No. 60117 had been sold in August to Clayton & Davie of Dunston for scrap.